Archive for the ‘Personal’ Category

 So I thought I’d finally answer that…

-I was reading about Abraham in the Bible, and was wondering about the plain of Mamre where he pitched his tent.
-Pitching his tent meant that he was putting down stakes there and was planning on staying a while.
-In looking up the word plain, it can mean a large open space like a field.
+In looking up the word “plain,” it can mean a large open space like a field.
 It can also mean a wooded area.
-My Bible has footnotes in it, and these footnotes indicated that there were terebinth trees in that plain.
+My Bible has footnotes in it, and these footnotes indicated that there were terebinth trees in that plain, or a large grove of oak trees.

 It seems to me that pitching ones tent near a wooded place would be an excellent idea.
 Not only do you have a ready supply of firewood, you could fix things in such a way that your house can be kept cool by the shade of the trees.
 And where there are trees, there’s got to be water nearby, too.
-What a good place to “put down roots.”
+It would be a good place to “put down roots.”

 According to this Wikipedia article, the terebinth tree is a small tree or a large shrub.
 This article in the Jewish Encyclopediasays that the terebinth is similar to an oak in that both can be “large, strong trees.”
 Oak trees are very hardy trees, and their roots go down deep.
 They can survive for a very long time, too.
 The Santa Rosa Plateau, which is close to where I live, is dotted with many oak trees that are hundreds of years old.